15 Jazz Guitar Chords For Beginners

 Minor seventh chords

-Minor seventh chords are made up of a root (1), minor third (b3), perfect fifth (5) and minor seventh (b7).
+Minor seventh chords are built with root (1), minor third (b3), perfect fifth (5) and minor seventh (b7).

 |D minor seventh chord||D||F||A||C|